• Skip to primary navigation

 Areas For Improvement:

-• Incline a little loud
+• The incline is a little loud.

 Another well-priced treadmill with a little bit of everything is the ProForm Carbon TLX.
 This one boasts a 60” long deck-we love it for all walkers and runners-and it can be used with or without iFIT on your device.